-The Mountains to Sound Greenway has been a work in progress for nearly thirty years before Congressional designation as a National Heritage Area.
+The Mountains to Sound Greenway has been a work in progress for nearly 30 years before Congressional designation as an NHA.
 Collaborating under the banner of the Greenway Trust, a coalition of public agencies, private businesses, nonprofits, community groups, and interested individuals have worked together to conserve public lands, restore native habitats, preserve and restore historic sites and structures, install interpretive exhibits, and develop recreational and educational opportunities for the public across the landscape now formally designated as the Mountains to Sound Greenway NHA.
-The Greenway NHA management plan is intended to build on these collective accomplishments, and to expand and support partnerships and cooperative approaches necessary to achieve the goals of the Greenway NHA.
+The Greenway NHA Management Plan is intended to build on these collective accomplishments, and to expand and support partnerships and cooperative approaches necessary to achieve the goals of the Greenway NHA.